merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![phylogenomics](images/phylogenomics-collection-mode.png)](images/phylogenomics-collection-mode.png){:.center-img .width-50}

-The tree in the middle shows the phylogenomic organization of {% include ARTIFACT name="bin" text="bins" %} we identified in the IGD.
+The tree in the middle shows the phylogenomic organization of bins we identified in the IGD.

 Now you know how to organize distantly related genomes using universally conserved genes.